Cross-references and back-links in ebooks

 Create a list of the cross-references in your book while you write it.
 Provide the list to your book designer, ebook creator and/or publisher.
-Allow some budget for these people to manage cross-references for you, as it does take extra time.
-Double-check all the cross-references in every version prior to giving approval to print, publish or distribute.
+Allow some budget for your book design team to manage cross-references for you, as it does take extra time.
+Double-check all the cross-references in every version prior to giving approval to print, convert to ebook, publish or distribute.

 When you self-publish a book, it will be up to you to make sure all editions of your book, whether print or electronic, have the correct information and/or hyperlinks on cross-references, if any.

 How to manage cross-references in printed books and fixed layout ebooks

 In traditional publishing, management of cross-references is the responsibility of the managing editor.
 If you are self-publishing, you have no managing editor unless you pay somebody to take on this role (and no other).
 Your designer cannot effectively be the managing editor as well.
 A team of people are required to make this work.
 It is ultimately your responsibility to ensure all editions of your book, whether print or electronic, have correct reference to page numbers, and that all links are working as expected in footnotes, end notes, references, tables of contents and cross-references.

 If they are being handled manually, without the use of dynamic fields, the correct page numbers can be added only towards the end of the printed book layout phase.
 We only recommend manual page number insertion for smaller projects.
 Likewise, you need to double-check your table of contents, and any page numbers, carefully before approving a book for print.

 When going from a printed book to an ebook, it is standard in the publishing industry to leave references to page numbers in reflowing ebooks and hyperlink these to the text at the top of that page.
 However, here at PublishMyBook, we prefer to at least offer the best logical use of the technology to enhance the reading experience for our customers’ readers.